emacsorphanage/helm-gtags/README.md

 If you use `C-u`(prefix argument) before `helm-gtags-find-(tag|rtag|symbol)` functions, then `helm-gtags.el` lets you input directory and searchs (definition|reference|symbol) under specified directory.

+Tag jump using gtags and helm(experimental)

+    M-x helm-gtags-select

 Customize
 ---------